emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 This case reflects how real investigations work:

 Individual actions may appear normal in isolation.
-Your task is to determine whether they form a meaningful pattern when viewed together.
+Your task is to determine whether they form a meaningful pattern when correlated together.

 ---